Northland cricket team

 The Northland cricket team represents the Northland region of New Zealand.
-It competes in the Hawke Cup.
+It is one of the 21 teams from around New Zealand that compete in the Hawke Cup.
+It was known as North Auckland until 1947.

 History

 The first mention of cricket in the history of New Zealand is from Northland: a game on the beach at Paihia, in the Bay of Islands, in December 1832.
 However, it was not until 1926 that a regional cricket body, the North Auckland Cricket Association, was established.
 The first match for the Dargaville Shield, contested by clubs within the Association, was played in January 1927, when Mangonui beat Northern Wairoa.
 North Auckland, captained by W. J. Dunning, played their first representative match when they drew a two-day match with Auckland in Auckland in April 1928.

 The Association applied for affiliation with the New Zealand Cricket Council in 1932 in order to be eligible to compete for the Hawke Cup.
-The NZCC granted Northland minor association status in 1936.
+The NZCC granted North Auckland minor association status in 1936.

 Northland (playing as North Auckland) challenged for the Hawke Cup for the first time in April 1939, when they were overwhelmed by Waikato by 341 runs at Seddon Park in Hamilton, although Noel Vipond took five wickets in each Waikato innings.
 At the time, most pitches in Northland were of concrete covered with matting, and Northland players found it difficult to adapt to turf pitches.
 There was a push to develop more turf pitches after World War Two.
 Northland’s first match with a touring international team, against Fiji in February 1948, was held at the Whangarei Boys' High School ground, which had a turf pitch.
 The match was drawn after Fiji failed by two runs to score the required 61 runs to win in seven overs.
 The North Auckland Cricket Association was renamed the Northland Cricket Association in 1947.